Organ Donation after Circulatory Death ( DCD ) Adults

 Where a patient has clinically become brain stem dead, it is regarded as best practice that that they undergo neurological testing to confirm a neurological diagnosis of death, regardless of their donor potential..
 Despite brain stem death being confirmed, some families may then only consent to organ donation after a cardiovascular (and more conventionally understood) diagnosis of death.
 Under these circumstances, DCD donation can still be offered.

 As the patient is already dead (confirmed by brain stem testing), once mechanical ventilation is stopped they will be apnoeic and asystole will occur predictably shortly afterwards.
 Five minutes of continuous asystole is not needed to confirm death, as the patient is already dead, although 2 minutes of continuous asystole pragmatically should be observed, being in line with current best evidence as the period after which auto-resuscitation will not occur.
 The endotracheal tube should remain in place, to facilitate lung re-inflation should lung donation be part of organ retrieval.

 Whether cessation of mechanical ventilation occurs on ICU or within theatre will be decided by the family and the SN-OD, during the consent process for donation.
 The presumption will be that patients are taken to theatre and extubated in theatre, although (since caveats to donation have already at this stage been placed by the family on the donation process, specifically that asystole must have occurred) it can be expected that some families will prefer extubation on ICU.

 Therefore, for any brain dead patient who is to become a DCD donor:

-i) Once all arrangements for retrieval have taken place, the patient is escorted to the allotted theatre anaesthetic room.
-A doctor should transfer them with full monitoring and using a portable mechanical ventilator.
+- Once all arrangements for retrieval have taken place, the patient is escorted to the allotted theatre anaesthetic room.
+A doctor or suitably qualified Acute Critical Care Practitioner (ACCP) should transfer them with full monitoring and using a portable mechanical ventilator.